Mennonite Church Canada

-Mennonite Church Canada is a Mennonite denomination in Canada, with head offices in Winnipeg, Manitoba.
+The Mennonite Church Canada (MC Canada; Église mennonite du Canada), informally known as the General Conference (Conférence générale), is a Mennonite denomination in Canada, with head offices in Winnipeg, Manitoba.
 It is a member of the Mennonite World Conference and the Evangelical Fellowship of Canada.

 History

 The first Mennonites in Canada arrived from Pennsylvania in 1786.
 The majority of the Mennonites that migrated to Canada over the next 150 years came directly from Europe.
 The first annual meeting of Mennonite ministers was held in 1810, which eventually led to founding the Mennonite Conference of Ontario (later the Mennonite Conference of Ontario and Quebec).
 The Conference of Mennonites in Central Canada was formed in 1903.
 When other bodies arriving in Canada began to settle outside this "central" base, the name was changed to the General Conference of Mennonites in Canada in 1932 (later the Conference of Mennonites in Canada).
 The Ontario Amish Mennonite Conference (later Western Ontario Mennonite Conference) was founded in 1923, and the Conference of United Mennonite Churches in Ontario in 1945.
 In 1988, the Western Ontario Mennonite Conference, the Conference of United Mennonite Churches in Ontario and the Mennonite Conference of Ontario and Quebec united to form the Mennonite Conference of Eastern Canada.

 Beginning in 1989, a series of consultations, discussions, proposals, and sessions led to the unification of two North American bodies (the Mennonite Church & General Conference Mennonite Church) and the related Canadian Conference of Mennonites in Canada into the Mennonite Church USA and the Mennonite Church Canada in 2002.

-According to a census published in 2018, it would have 203 churches and 26,000 baptized members.
+According to a census published in 2018, it had 203 churches and 26,000 baptized members.